un-versed/un-versed/README.md

 + 📍 São José dos Campos, São Paulo
 + 🖖🏻 26 years
-+ 🎼 Musician & Hobbyist Producer
++ 🎼 Musician & Producer

-# 👨🏻‍💻 I'm a senior software engineer at Designa!
+# 👨🏻‍💻 I'm a senior software engineer at ASAPTech!

 # ☝🏻 Javascript used to be my favorite language
 # 🤔 Go is probably my new favorite language